 The main aim of the review has been to consider how the legislation and processes associated with the Measure can be improved and simplified.
 The Measure makes provision for the legal reorganisation of parishes and benefices, dioceses, and the closure and re-use of church buildings no longer needed for public worship.

-The consultation paper is "Mission in Revision" (GS2222), and further supporting documents can be found below under "Supplementary Material".
-The main areas the review will consider are:
+The consultation paper is "Mission in Revision" (GS2222), and further supporting documents can still be found below under "Supplementary Material".
+The main areas the review is considering are:

 - The re-shaping of the Measure into primary and secondary legislation;

 - The streamlining and simplification of the Measure’s processes;

 - The system for delivery of the Measure including staffing and funding.

 If you have any queries about this programme of work please use the form below (selecting "Review of the Mission and Pastoral Measure 2011").

 We have prepared a short "Frequently Asked Questions" document about the Review of the Measure which can be found here.

 You can see the recording of the of the debate on the paper at General Synod here (starting at 22 minutes 30 seconds).